-Note: THIS IS A FINAL YEAR DISSERTATION WRITING FELLOWSHIP.
-Applicants should expect to defend by the end of the award period or shortly thereafter.
+Note: This is a final-year dissertation write-up fellowship.
+Applicants should intend to defend by the end of the award period, or shortly thereafter.

 The terms of the Lindt Fellowship prohibit grantees from holding teaching assignments or any other position concurrently.
 Lindt recipients are not eligible for other GSAS fellowships, including Core Preceptorships, after holding a Lindt Fellowship.

 Deadline: 11:59 p.m. on Friday, March 3, 2017